natclark/arbucks/src/routes/blog/whats-next.md

 <img class="blog__image blog__image--contain" src="https://cloudflare-ipfs.com/ipfs/QmYC4a8p7qaoqon1dAaSydexp5abru7QdExxE62k5UwbRL" alt="Image of the Arbucks logo" loading="lazy">

+*Some information in this post is now outdated.
+Please see the [following status update](/blog/the-path-going-forward/) for more recent info.*

 This last week has been a wild ride.

 Not just for Arbucks, but for the entire Arbitrum ecosystem.